Dates & Venue

 - For the Open team competition, there is a lower Shield/Vase tier for teams who are either not playing at Championship/Trophy level based on their performance last season, or did not participate in last season’s championships.

 - The format for each match is the same as the above for the Open Team Championship/Trophy.
 The top two teams from each group will progress to the Team Shield knock-out stage.
-The third placed team from each group with progress to the Team Vase knock-out stage, noting the Team Vase is not an official BUCS event.
+The third placed team from each group with progress to the Team Vase knock-out stage, where the Team Vase is not an official BUCS event.

 Individual competition: Individual Championship & Trophy

-- There are both Open and Womens individual competitions for this event.
+- There are both Open and Women’s individual competitions for this event.

 - Both the Individual Championship and Individual Trophy will be single-elimination throughout.